-The generally accepted definition of a PSC is a limited company that typically has a sole director, the contractor, who owns most or all of the shares.
-The contractor’s PSC generally supplies professional services to end user clients, either directly or via an agency.
+The generally accepted definition of a PSC is a limited company that typically has a sole director, the contractor, who owns most or all the shares.
+The contractor’s PSC generally supplies professional services to end-user clients, either directly or via an agency.
 The professional services are delivered by the contractor who is also the owner and director of the business.

 What do the Reforms mean in practice?

-The reforms require Universities and other public sector bodies to assess whether or not any individuals who supply services to the University as an individual sole trader or via an intermediary (such as a personal service company (PSC), partnership or an agency) fall within the new IR35 rules.
+The reforms require Universities and other public sector bodies to assess whether or not any individuals who supply services to the University as a sole individual trader or via an intermediary (such as a personal service company (PSC), partnership or an agency) fall within the Off-payroll Working IR35 rules.

-Prior to the 6 April, the individual or agency were responsible for determining whether PAYE and National Insurance was due.
-From 6th April 2017 the responsibility to determine the employment status (for tax purposes) of such individuals will transfer to the University.
+Prior to 6 April, the individual or agency was responsible for determining whether PAYE and National Insurance were due.
+From 6th April 2017 the responsibility to determine the employment status (for tax purposes) of such individuals transferred to the University.

 The changes will affect all payments made on or after 6 April 2017, even if the payments are related to services provided before then.